inside.ewu.edu

 PSYC 511.
 PROFESSIONAL SCHOOL PSYCHOLOGY LAW.
 4 Credits.

-This course focuses on the impact of legal issues on the role and functions of school psychologists in Washington.
+Focuses on the impact of legal issues on the role and functions of school psychologists in Washington.

 PSYC 512.
 PROFESSIONAL SCHOOL PSYCHOLOGY ETHICS.
 4 Credits.